Nova Scotia

 Day 2

-Free day or loop via Herrlisheim-près-Colmar, Hattstatt, Pfaffenheim, Rouffach, Soultzmatt, Eguisheim.
-Option via Bergholtz, Guebwiller (31 or 45 miles).
+A day off or a loop via Herrlisheim-près-Colmar, Hattstatt, Pfaffenheim, Rouffach, Soultzmatt, and Eguisheim.
+Option via Bergholtz and Guebwiller (51 or 72 km).

 Day 3

-Free day or loop via Sundhoffen, Neuf-Brisach, Vieux-Brisach, Biesheim, Widensolen, Muntzenheim, Horbourg.
-Option via Burkheim, Jechtingen, Marckolsheim, Jebsheim, Riedwihr (55 or 73 km).
+A day off or a loop via Sundhoffen, Neuf-Brisach, Vieux-Brisach, Biesheim, Widensolen, Muntzenheim, and Horbourg.
+Alternative route via Burkheim, Jechtingen, Marckolsheim, Jebsheim, and Riedwihr (55 or 73 km).

 Day 4

 Colmar, Ingersheim, Kientzheim, Kaysersberg, Riquewihr, Ribeauvillé.
-Option via Turckheim, Munster, Labaroche, Orbey, Hachimette.
+Alternative route via Turckheim, Munster, Labaroche, Orbey, Hachimette.
 (21 or 64 km).

 Day 5

-Ribeauvillé, Bergheim, St-Hippolite, Kintzheim, Scherwiller, Dambach-la-ville, Andlau, Barr, Obernai.
-Option via Haut-Koenigsbourg (29 to 35 miles).
+Ribeauvillé, Bergheim, St-Hippolite, Kintzheim, Scherwiller, Dambach-la-Ville, Andlau, Barr, Obernai.
+Option via Haut-Koenigsbourg (46–57 km).

 Day 6